scipy-lectures/scientific-python-lectures/advanced/mathematical_optimization/index.rst

 <http://en.wikipedia.org/wiki/Condition_number>`_) functions are harder
 to optimize.

-.. topic:: **Take home message: preconditionning**
+.. topic:: **Take home message: conditioning number and preconditioning**

    If you know natural scaling for your variables, prescale them so that they behave similarly.
-This is related to `preconditionning
+This is related to `preconditioning
    <http://en.wikipedia.org/wiki/Preconditioner>`_.

-Also, it clearly can clearly be advantageous to take bigger steps.
+Also, it clearly can be advantageous to take bigger steps.
 This is done in gradient descent code using a
 `line search <http://en.wikipedia.org/wiki/Line_search>`_.